SERVICE / AMAZON MANAGEMENT

 DECISION POINT

-• Audit-first when the account structure is opaque
+• Audit-first when account structure is opaque

 • Management-first when the structure already holds